TheSeanFraser/birdcabulary/README.md

 # birdcabulary
-A bird song quiz utility.
-Currently focusing on the warblers of Ontario.
+A bird song and call quiz utility.
+Focusing on the birds of Ontario.

 All sounds are sourced from xeno-canto.org.